Roasted Red Pepper and Arugula Whole-Wheat Pizza

 My kids loved this pizza, seriously, I’m not lying.
-They thought the red pepper sauce tasted as good as any tomato sauce and they didn’t complain about it being on a whole-wheat crust.
-I honestly don’t think they even noticed that it was on a whole-wheat crust till I mentioned it.
-They even liked the arugula on top!
-My kids are becoming way more experimental with food since I started this blog.
-They will try and eat just about anything I make.
-They are now even starting to like my “mommy” dishes.
-Zoe has been begging me to make my chickpea burgers again, so I am whipping up a batch of those tomorrow.
+They thought the red pepper sauce tasted as good as any tomato sauce, and they didn’t complain about it being on a whole-wheat crust.
+I honestly don’t think they even noticed that it was on a whole-wheat crust until I mentioned it, so maybe you don’t have to mention it to your kids if you think they might turn up their noses.
+Sometimes you have to be sneaky as a parent!

 recipe adapted from Martha Stewart